zoboff/callx_python/README.md

-# Using TrueConf SDK for Windows on Python
+# Using TrueConf SDK for Windows.
+On Python 3.6

 # Install PyQt5
 > pip install pyqt5